Amazon Bedrock AI Connector Setup Guide

 This article describes how to set up the Amazon Bedrock AI connector.

-Create roles and permissions in AWS Bedrock
+Create IAM roles and permissions

 Access key and secret credentials